 The Legal Workshop (2005)

-Note: for confidentiality reasons, parts of the interfaces have been obfuscated.
+Note: for confidentiality reasons, parts of

 Process

 The project was to develop a custom framework that would allow any number of tools to be created by independent development teams.
 These teams might not know about the existence of other tools, but the tools would still all need to have a coherent look and feel, and to be fully integrated with each other.
+The original framework and base toolset had gone through several revamps by the time I was brought onto the project.
+At the time it was a fairly simple Java/SWT application.
+Few requirements were stated other than it had to stay as a desktop application. |

 The first step was to find out if a desktop application was even the right metaphor.
 In a focus group, the users were introduced to the several different metaphors and ended up sticking with the desktop.